superfly/webtmux-sprites-demo/README.md

 ## Credits

-WebTmux is a fork of [gotty](https://github.com/yudai/gotty) by Iwasaki Yudai.
+This project is a fork of [chrismccord/webtmux](https://github.com/chrismccord/webtmux), which is itself a fork of [gotty](https://github.com/yudai/gotty) by Iwasaki Yudai.
+The Sprites tutorial sidebar is the addition made in this fork.

 ## License